nhs-r-community/health-inequalities-notebook/README.md

 3. Share public examples of previous work, to support conversations with stakeholders during the specification stage of a health inequalities project.

-4. Foster open-source collaboration in an area of public benefit, in line with reccommendations from the [Goldacre Review](https://www.gov.uk/government/publications/better-broader-safer-using-health-data-for-research-and-analysis/better-broader-safer-using-health-data-for-research-and-analysis#modern-open-working-methods-for-nhs-data-analysis), and the [NHS Digital Sevice Manual](https://service-manual.nhs.uk/standards-and-technology/service-standard-points/12-make-new-source-code-open).
+4. Foster open-source collaboration in an area of public benefit, in line with recommendations from the [Goldacre Review](https://www.gov.uk/government/publications/better-broader-safer-using-health-data-for-research-and-analysis/better-broader-safer-using-health-data-for-research-and-analysis#modern-open-working-methods-for-nhs-data-analysis), and the [NHS Digital Sevice Manual](https://service-manual.nhs.uk/standards-and-technology/service-standard-points/12-make-new-source-code-open).

 ## Who is the audience?

 The scope is very large, and analysts working in this space come from different types of organisation.
 For example:

 -   Provider trusts.
-Analysts with good access to patient-level data who can use their analyses to provide practical descision-support to people directly running services that patients use.
+Analysts with good access to patient-level data who can use their analyses to provide practical decision-support to people directly running services that patients use.

--   ICBs.
-Analysts with less access to patient-level data, but with access to information from multiple organisations in a region, and with more context about regional populations, links to public health orgs, and local government.
+-   Integrated Care Boards (ICBs).
+Analysts with less access to patient-level data, but with access to information from multiple organisations in a region, and with more context about regional populations, links to public health organisations, and local government.

 -   NHS "centre".
-Analysts from NHS Regions or NHS England who work with government on broad health inequalities intervention planning (eg. those working on the [Core20PLUS5](https://www.england.nhs.uk/about/equality/equality-hub/national-healthcare-inequalities-improvement-programme/core20plus5/) programme).
+Analysts from NHS Regions or NHS England who work with government on broad health inequalities intervention planning (for example those working on the [Core20PLUS5](https://www.england.nhs.uk/about/equality/equality-hub/national-healthcare-inequalities-improvement-programme/core20plus5/) programme).

 The project is organic, and will be taken in the direction that contributors (with some steering from maintainers) choose.
 For example, if the majority of contributors are from provider trusts, it can be expected that the depth of information relevant to ICBs might be less deep.